Skip to footer content

 USING IRONXL

-Generating pivot tables programmatically in Excel requires either C# Interop with its Office dependencies or modern libraries like IronXL that work independently.
-This tutorial demonstrates both approaches, highlighting why developers increasingly choose IronXL over traditional Interop methods.
+Generating pivot tables programmatically requires either C# Interop with its Office dependencies or modern libraries like IronXL that work independently.
+This tutorial demonstrates both approaches, highlighting why developers increasingly choose IronXL over traditional Interop methods, especially when deploying to Docker containers or cloud environments like Azure and AWS.

-In this article, we will learn how to edit, create, design and calculate pivot tables and groups, With automatic analysis and error handling.
+In this article, we'll learn how to edit, create, design and calculate pivot tables and groups with automatic analysis and error handling - all while maintaining deployment simplicity that DevOps engineers require.

-A pivot type is one of the most powerful tools you can add in Excel.
-It's an easy and simple way to summarize large data sets.
-Consequently, pivot tables allow you to easily display, understand, and analyze numerical data.
-Pivot tables are available not only in Excel but also in other programs such as Google Sheets, Apple Numbers and CSV Exports.
-It provides a solution to seeing the data in overview - Acting as a as a data console to let people see their information in a meaningful way - linking to reality.
+A pivot table is one of Excel's most powerful tools.
+It's an easy way to summarize large data sets, making it invaluable for data analysis in .NET applications.
+Pivot tables allow you to easily display, understand, and analyze numerical data.
+They're available not only in Excel but also in other programs such as Google Sheets, Apple Numbers and CSV Exports.
+They provide a solution for seeing data in overview - acting as a data console to let people see their information in a meaningful way.

-Let's make a pivot table the wrong way and then learn to make it a pivot table the right way in C#:
+Let's explore the wrong way to make a pivot table, then learn the right way in C#:

 How to Create a Pivot Table in Excel Tables Using C# Interop?

-C# Excel Interop provides direct access to the Excel's pivot table functionality through COM automation.
-Here's the traditional approach that many developers find when searching for a tool to use to generate a pivot table in C#: (Deprecated)
+C# Excel Interop provides direct access to Excel's pivot table functionality through COM automation.
+Here's the traditional approach that many developers find when searching for tools to generate pivot tables in C#:

 using Excel = Microsoft.Office.Interop.Excel;